cs499617/Client-API/README.md

   - Tokens

 # How to use
-Once you have done the ` How to run this project` section:
-- You will need to create an account, you will be assigned an access level of "basic".
+Once you have done the ` How to run this project` section, You will need to create an account for the client web page.
+You will be assigned an access level of "basic".
 In the API's database there is an admin account created through Postman that can also be used.
 Depending on your accounts access level you can:
 -   Vote/Like (basic access)
 -   Create a new Queen/Runway (admin access)
 -   Update a Queen/Runway's attributes (admin access)